padiketeku/EnvMonMod/EMM-Prac-4-Monitoring Land Clearing.md

 ## Spatial extent of change

-What is the extent of land clearing and growth?
+What is the extent of land clearing and regrowth?
 At this point we know by the spatial information that there was more land clearing than regrowth in 2016.
 However, we need to quantify this.

 ```JavaScript
 //size of potential land cleared in 2016 (in hectares)